 In the governance pathway, all constituent members of the college community (students, faculty, classified professionals and administrators) are represented by their respective organizations.
-These organizations are represented on the three Planning and Budgeting Teams (PBTs): Instructional (IPBT), Student Services (SSPBT), Finance and College Operations (FCOPBT), and the College Budget Committee.
+These organizations are represented on the three Planning and Budgeting Teams (PBTs) – Administrative, Instructional and Student Services – as well as the Campus Facilities Committee and Equity Action Council.

 The college and district guiding documents, including learning outcomes assessment cycles, Program Review, and the Six-Year Planning and Assessment Cycle, inform the governance pathway.
-The PBTs and the College Budget Committee give recommendations and advice to the College Council.
-Recommendations and advice are given directly to the president through the College Council.
+The governance teams give recommendations and advice to College Council.
+Recommendations and advice are given directly to the president through College Council.